(New England) Contra

 Preparation: Take hands in fours from the top.
 ‘1’s improper.
 Face diagonally across the set.
 Double-progression.

-New sets i.e. with neighbor #2, l. hand star.
+New sets i.e. original females with two, new male neighbors l. hand star.
 (8)

 New sets r. hand star.
 (8)